Hanna Sybille Müller

 Sounds Like Catastrophes Performance Recipe

-Based on their performance, Eva and Sybille developed a recipe that makes the work accessible for future audiences, and inspires them to become active as performers themselves.
+Based on their performance, Eva and Sybille developed a recipe that makes the work accessible for future audiences, and inspires them to act as performers themselves.
 Just like the kids in the original piece, users of the score are prompted to create sounds and scores for catastrophes using everyday materials.

 About the Artist